Students from the United States

 Six months after you have completed full-time study, whether you have graduated, transferred to part-time studies, withdrawn, or you are taking time off from your studies, you will need to begin repaying your student loan.
 This is called student loan consolidation.

-Prior to your loan(s) entering the repayment phase, the National Student Loans Service Centre will send you a Consolidation Letter and Agreement.
+Prior to your loan(s) entering the repayment phase, the National Student Loans Service Centre will send you a Consolidation Letter.
 It outlines your repayment terms and your minimum monthly payment.
-You also can negotiate your monthly payment amounts with the National Student Loans Service Centre, pay in lump sum or pay out your loan early.
+Through your online NSLSC account, you can revise your monthly payment amounts, and you can make a one-time payment at any time without penalty, including both before and after you have concluded your studies (see Revision of Terms section).
 Contact the National Student Loans Service Centre if you have not received your repayment information one month before your loans consolidate.

 Register for National Student Loan Service Centre Online Services